influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/alerts/handlers.md

 ## Aggregate

-Aggreate multiple events into a single event.
+Aggregate multiple events into a single event.

 Options: